montimaj/grace-grb/figures/README.md

 It exists because the Results section promised "the complete fold-wise spatial distribution of RMSE, R², NSE and bias" and pointed at `mascon_metric_maps.png`, which is the **well** comparison redrawn at mascon scale and covers only the 10 of 19 mascons holding enough CGWB wells to score.
-Both plates are kept — they answer different questions — and the supplement now labels each for what it is.
+Both figures are kept — they answer different questions — and the supplement now labels each for what it is.

 Bias is not in `lomo_cv_<model>.csv`; its PBIAS column is empty, because a